"The Wiring and the Switches" (ethernet that is)

 Great project.
 Here’s my opinion for what it’s worth.

 I believe the most significant improvement you can get for your money is with the streamer (AirLens ‘gateway’ as Paul prefers to call it) and the DAC.
 Even if there is some improvement from buying a ‘better’ network switch and using ‘better’ ethernet cables, I believe the biggest improvement will come from the AirLens and the DAC, regardless of the upstream network cabling and devices.
 This presumes you get a ‘bit-perfect’ data stream at the AirLens which is almost certainly the case with today’s network devices, regardless of price.
-When I say ‘bit-perfect’ I mean the data is identical to what is in your NAS files or on the streaming service provider’s files.
+When I say ‘bit-perfect’ I mean the data are identical to what is in your NAS files or on the streaming service provider’s files.

 Given that initial premise, in your case, I would just use a network ‘hub’.
 Some may call it an ‘unmanaged switch’ but ‘switching’ is unnecessary because the data stream coming out of your Netgear router is visible to all the devices on your home network.
 Each device only responds to data packets that are addressed to it.